 Knowing how to clean a go-kart carburetor is important, as it should be part of your regular maintenance schedule.
 A carburetor that is cleaned and properly maintained allows it to mix the air-to-fuel ratio optimally, which in turn increases your racing performance.

 There are several other reasons why the carburetor on your go-kart needs to be cleaned.
 A carburetor can be leaking fuel or even become clogged after extensive use.
+In order the clean the carburetor, here’s what you’ll need:

 In this guide, we’ll be taking a look at the entire carburetor cleaning process.
 I’ll be showing you how to remove the carb from your go-kart and also which parts to clean and what to clean it with.
 Let’s jump right in!